-Students will examine the causes and consequences of the American Revolution, the War of 1812, the Mexican American War, Indian Wars, Civil War, Spanish-American War, and World War I. Students will also learn about the various factors that led to America's entry into World War II, as well as its consequences for
+Americans at War is a one-credit elective course.
+In Americans at War, students will examine the causes and consequences of the American Revolution, the War of 1812, the Mexican American War, Indian Wars, Civil

-American life.
+War, Spanish-American War, and World War I. Students will also learn about the various factors that led to America's entry into World War II, as well as its consequences for American life.
 Students will explore the causes and course of the Cold War, which led to the United States involvement in Korea and Vietnam.
 Additionally, students will learn the causes and consequences of contemporary issues impacting their world today.
 Students will continue to use skills for historical and geographical analysis as they examine American history since the American Revolution.
 Students will continue to learn fundamental concepts in civics, economics, and geography within the context of United States history.
 The reading of primary source documents and secondary sources is a key feature of United States history standards.
-Finally, students will focus on current human and physical geographic issues important in contemporary America and the global society that relates directly to topic of this course.
+Finally, students will focus on current human and physical geographic issues important in contemporary America and the global society that relates directly to the topic of this course.